epfl-ada/ada-2024-project-sparkling/README.md

 Link: https://epfl-ada.github.io/ada-2024-project-sparkling/

 ### Reading the `result.ipynb`
-Please download the `result.ipynb` file in order to see the plots
+Please download the `result.ipynb` file in order to see the plots (we recommend opening it with JupyterLab) If you still don't see our interactive plots, then you can look at our `result.html` which contains our `result.ipynb` exported as HTML.

 ## Project proposal